The Kosher Hub – Find the Best Kosher Foods Online

 9. What is the Book of Lamentations (Eichah)?

-Megillat Eichah (the Book of Lamentations) is one of the 24 books of the Hebrew Bible, attributed to the prophet Jeremiah.
-It mourns the destruction of Jerusalem and the First Temple.
-It is chanted in synagogue on the night of Tisha B'Av to a distinctive and mournful melody.
+Megillat Eichah is one of the 24 books of the Hebrew Bible, attributed to the prophet Jeremiah.
+It mourns the destruction of Jerusalem and the First Temple and is chanted in synagogue on the night of Tisha B'Av to a distinctive and mournful melody.

 10. What are Kinot?

 Kinot are liturgical poems of lamentation recited during the Shacharit (morning) service on Tisha B'Av.
-They mourn the destruction of the Temples, the exile, and the many tragedies that have befallen the Jewish people throughout history.
-Most synagogues use a printed Kinot book — ArtScroll's edition with English translation and commentary is the most popular in English-speaking communities.
+They mourn the destruction of the Temples, the exile and the many tragedies that have befallen the Jewish people throughout history.
+ArtScroll's Kinot with English translation and commentary is the most popular edition in English-speaking communities.

 📦 Looking for more?
 Browse our full Jewish Holiday Guide covering every major occasion on the Jewish calendar.